Nimausfi/Deep_Learning_TensorFlow/README.md

 ### **Performance Evaluation**

-Learning curves => Training and Validation Loss
+Learning curves for training and validation metrics (fine-tuned EfficientNetB0 model)

 ++ Add learning_curves.jpg

+Comparing the accuarcy scores of base and fine-tuned models on the whole test dataset

-++ Create a table to compare the accuarcy results of models
+++ Create a table to compare the accuarcy results

+Visualizing predictions on custom images

 ++ Add custom_imgs